 - The contingency approach allows an organization to choose different leaders as per their leadership styles in various contexts.
 The theory does not expect that all the leaders are efficient in dealing with all types of situations in an organization.

-Contingency Approach of Management – Disadvantages
+Contingency Approach to Management – Disadvantages

-- It is not always feasible for the managers to consider each and every factor and determine all the variables involved in their decision-making process.
+- It is not always feasible for the managers to consider every factor and determine all the variables involved in their decision-making process.
 There can be various constraints such as time, cost and resources due to which it can become difficult for the managers to gather all the information and analyze that information completely.